faridrashidi/trisicell/README.rst

    :align: center

-Trisicell (pronounced as "tricycle") is a computational toolkit for scalable tumor phylogeny reconstruction and validation from full-length transcriptome profiling of single-cell data (e.g. Smart-seq2) as well as single cell genome or exome sequencing data.
-Trisicell allows identifying and validating robust portions of a tumor phylogeny, offering the ability to focus on the most important (sub)clones and the genomic alterations that seed the associated clonal expansion.
+Trisicell (**Tri**\ ple-toolkit for **si**\ ngle-\ **cell** tumor phylogenetics), pronounced as "tricycle", is a new computational toolkit for scalable tumor phylogeny reconstruction and evaluation from scRNAseq (as well as single-cell genome or exome sequencing) data.
+Trisicell utilizes expressed SNVs and Indels to infer evolutionary relationships between genomic alterations and the cells that harbor them.

 Manuscript